goodwright/django-nextflow/README.md

 data2 = Data.create_from_upload(django_upload_object)
 ```

+The file will be copied to `NEXTFLOW_UPLOADS_ROOT` in this case.

-You can create a Data object in chunks using:
+You can also create a Data object in chunks using:

 ```python
 data = Data.create_from_partial_upload(django_upload_object1, filename="large-file.txt")